maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

 - Enchance CodeBuild's speed -- by extension save us time and money

 # Pre-requisites
-- This blogpost assumes that you use Amazon ECR & AWS CodeBuild
+- This blogpost assumes the use of Amazon ECR & AWS CodeBuild
 - You need CodeBuild IAM role with `AmazonEC2ContainerRegistryFullAccess`

 buildspec.yml